Please read through the following page if you are thinking of performing a piece of repertoire not published by Rockschool in its Vocals books.

 - The piece must exist in a notated copy and this sheet music must be provided to the examiner on the day of the exam *

-- The piece must demonstrate well maintained and varied tone throughout the registers *
+- The piece must demonstrate consistent/maintained tone with confident colouring and variation *

-- The piece must make use of solid chest voice and head voice/falsetto *
+- The piece must make use of well-controlled chest voice and head voice/falsetto *

-- Transitions between registers should be very fluent *
+- Transitions between registers should be fluent *

 - The piece should show good use of diction and articulation *